23007965/genai-stable-diffusion-gradio/README.md

 To design and deploy a prototype application for image generation utilizing the Stable Diffusion model, integrated with the Gradio UI framework for interactive user engagement and evaluation.

 ### PROBLEM STATEMENT:
+To develop a prototype application that generates images from user-provided text prompts using the Stable Diffusion model.
+The application should provide an interactive Gradio user interface where users can enter prompts and adjust image-generation parameters such as inference steps, guidance scale, width, and height.

 ### DESIGN STEPS:

 #### STEP 1:

+Set up the Stable Diffusion API

+- Import the required Python libraries.
+- Load the Hugging Face API key using the .env file.
+- Define the text-to-image API endpoint.
+- Create a function to send the user prompt and parameters to the Stable Diffusion model.

 #### STEP 2:

+Implement image generation

+- Accept the user's text prompt and optional negative prompt.
+- Set parameters such as:
+- Inference steps
+- Guidance scale
+- Image width
+- Image height
+- Send these parameters to the Stable Diffusion API.
+- Convert the generated Base64 image data into a PIL image.

 #### STEP 3:

+Develop the Gradio interface

+- Create an interactive Gradio interface using gr.Blocks().
+- Add a textbox for entering the image prompt.
+- Add a Submit button.
+- Provide advanced options for negative prompt, inference steps, guidance scale, width, and height.
+- Display the generated image as the output.
+- Launch the application using Gradio for interactive user evaluation.

 ### PROGRAM:
 ```python